B-Oltman/RogueFactory/README.md

 The game will be sea-based meaning the pirate player explores the seas by boat while fighting various sea monsters and gathering resources/experience along the way.
 There will also be islands which can be explored and dungeon portals which will bring the player to a random dungeon.

 ## Building Rogue Pirate
 Simply execute the `build.sh` script in a UNIX terminal `./build.sh`.
-This shell script includes all of the compilation and linker flags required to build RP on dsunix.
+This shell script includes all of the compilation and linker flags required to build RP.

 **Build Requirements**
-- [ ] Must have Ncurses library installed on the system (already installed on Dsunix).
+- [ ] Must have Ncurses library installed on the system.
 This library is used to handle different terminal escape codes for more control.

 ## Executing Rogue Pirate